 - Retinoids: include adapalene gel, topical tretinoin, and low dose acitretin

-- A chemical solution is applied to the lesions which makes them extremely sensitive to light.
+- Another actinic keratosis treatment involves applying a chemical solution to the lesions–which makes them extremely sensitive to light.
 The doctor then exposes the areas to artificial light which, in turn, destroys the treated cells.
 Side effects to this method include a burning sensation during treatment, redness, and swelling.

 How to Prevent Actinic Keratosis